Jean-Jacques Dessalines: Legacy

 By the beginning of the 20th century, Dessalines began to be reassessed as an icon of Haitian nationalism.
 The national anthem of Haiti, "La Dessalinienne", written in 1903, is named in his honor.

 The main street in Port-au-Prince (Grande-Rue) was renamed Boulevard Jean-Jacques-Dessalines in his honor.
 It is the main commercial in the downtown area going from the north part to the south part.
 Many streets, avenues, and boulevards in Haiti carry the name of Dessalines, Jean-Jacques, or Jacques 1st.
-There are statues of him in Port-au-Prince, Gonaïves, Cap-Haïtien, many other cities in Haiti, and even in former Grand-Colombia.
+There are statues of him in Port-au-Prince, Gonaïves, Cap-Haïtien, many other cities in Haiti.